dchristle/flink/docs/content/docs/dev/table/tuning.md

 Local-Global optimization is effective to eliminate data skew for general aggregation, such as SUM, COUNT, MAX, MIN, AVG.
 But its performance is not satisfactory when dealing with distinct aggregation.

-For example, if we want to analyse how many unique users logined today.
+For example, if we want to analyse how many unique users logged in today.
 We may have the following query:

 ```sql
 SELECT day, COUNT(DISTINCT user_id)